alexarch21/history-explorer-card/README.md

   separator: ';'            # Use a semicolon as a separator, the default is a comma
   timeFormat: 'DD/MM/YYYY'  # Customize the date/time format used in the CSV.
 The default is 'YYYY-MM-DD HH:mm:ss'.
   statisticsPeriod: hour    # Period used for statistics export.
 Hour, day or month is supported.
 Default is hour.
+  exportAttributes: true    # Export all entity attributes along with their state, in separate columns.
+Default if off (no attrbutes).
 ```

 ### Configuring the UI